mischegoss/qloo/README.md

-# LumiCue - AI-Powered Cultural Intelligence for Memory Care
+# Spark Meaningful Connections with Those with Memory Loss with Qloo

 ## The Story of LumiCue